Are you starting to get the feeling that my backyard beautification goals are never-ending?

 I’m sorry, I can’t help myself – my backyard is far and away my favourite room of our house.
 I love the sunshine, fresh air and chillaxing while the kids run wild playing or swimming.
 I love that there is almost no clean-up required before or after hosting friends – tidy is just a garden hose away.
 I love that friends swing by on a whim and we all settle in for an impromptu pot luck and laughs.
 I love the smell of chlorine and freshly mowed grass…

 What’s not to love right?

 That’s why I’m so hell-bent on making my oasis perfect – or at least budget-friendly-perfect – which leads me to today’s project; outdoor lighting in the form of a DIY solar lamp!
+I absolutely adore Lampioni da Giardino (garden lights), they make such a difference to your back yard.
+Spending time outdoors is very relaxing, but it’s not always easy once the nights start to draw in, so it is very important to use a variety of lighting so that you can enjoy as much time in your garden as possible while it is still warm enough to do so!
 It was also why I decided to do some Comparison Of Solar Storage Solutions to keep my lamp as efficient as possible.

 You’ve seen them before on Pinterest, but I’m going to show off my little beauty anyways.

 I picked up this little light at the thrift store last week for a whopping $5.

 I also picked up this solar light from Home Depot for $6 (although you can often get them at dollar stores as well).

 All you need to do is cut the cord at the base of the lamp using wire cutters.